ARVE Error: Wrapper ID could not be build, please report this bug.

 We’re not paying a cent to all of the greedy middlemen who take their cut before you can get your hands on a Swiss made watch.

 We are selling directly to you, and we’re taking all of those savings and passing them right on back to the person that deserves it the most. “

 That was just a snippet of what the Outsiders Website is filled with.
-Here’s the thing, the majority of us watch enthusiasts will laugh at most of that copy and I believe it is geared to the uninformed.
-Now again, from a business standpoint, it is a good strategy.
+Here’s the thing, the majority of us watch enthusiasts will laugh at most of that copy.
+It is purely directed at the uninformed.
+From a business standpoint, it is a good strategy.
 Some folks may just find it insulting though.
-Hows the watch you ask?
+How is the watch you ask?
 Well, if you have not watched the video yet, it is a nice watch.
 It is attractive, has some heft to it, a good movement, decent lume, and functions as it should.
-I do not like the proprietary bracelet and feel they are shooting themselves in the foot with that as I know many who love to wear and change out watch straps and that, of course, is a no go with the Outsiders Revolution.
+I do not like the proprietary bracelet and feel they are shooting themselves in the foot.
+Many like to change out their watch straps on a regular basis and much like the Oris Aquis, that is not possible with this watch.
 I imagine they wanted to do something just a little bit different, but I am not sure if it was the right choice.
 On the other hand, it is a $500 watch and for most watch enthusiasts will be far from the only watch in their collection.

 So who are the guys behind the Outsiders brand?
 I am not sure, but I guess some of the attendees at Baselworld found out recently.
 Are they starting a revolution?
 Are they upsetting the watch industry?
 No. No, they are not.
 Are they making a nice watch at an affordable price?
 Yes.
 I know that might not be the catchiest slogan, but it is grounded in truth.
 Checking their website currently, it seems that you can get the Revolution for 20% off using the code BaselPolice at checkout.
 Looks like they will ride that one as long as they can.
 That would bring the price down much closer to the $400 mark, making it a nice option for someone wanting a solid ETA based dive watch.